 Today, I’m going to share with you a method of Bible study that can aid you in understanding God’s Word better, as well as the significance of preparing holy ground before partaking in Bible reading or studying.

 What does it mean to prepare holy ground?

 The word “holy” literally means “set apart.”
-For something to be holy, it must be set apart for the purpose of being used for God.
+For something to be holy, it must be set apart for the purpose of being used by God.
 In Exodus 3, two things occurred in preparation for Moses’ encounter with God in the burning bush.
 First, God had set apart the particular place and time where He would reveal Himself to Moses.
-Second, Moses removed his sandals before stepping onto the ground which God had set apart.
+Second, Moses removed his sandals before stepping onto the ground that God had set apart.

 Culturally, it was essential to remove sandals and even wash one’s feet when entering a home or place of worship.
 Walking was the primary mode of transportation, and the roads were quite dusty, causing a person’s feet to become quite dirty.
 People needed to remove their footwear to ensure the cleanliness of the place of worship or one’s home.

 When we approach God and His Word, we should be doing so in a place and time set apart for the particular purpose of encountering Him.
 We also must prepare ourselves.
-Just as Moses removed his sandals before walking on to holy ground, we need to rid ourselves of anything in our minds and hearts that may distract us from truly being present with the Lord.
+Just as Moses removed his sandals before walking onto holy ground, we need to rid ourselves of anything in our minds and hearts that may distract us from truly being present with the Lord.

 For meaningful Bible study, we must prepare ourselves by going to God in prayer and asking Him to cleanse our hearts and minds so we can invite the Holy Spirit to lead and guide us as we seek nourishment from God’s Word.

 I encourage you to intentionally prepare by creating a safe space that is relaxing and pleasing.
 A space that allows you to be at your best.
 Invite the Holy Spirit to speak to your heart and lead you as you read through God’s Word.